ohnosequences/nice-sbt-settings/docs/src/main/scala/DocumentationSettings.scala.md

 Actions (`State => State` functions) are nice because you can make from them commands and they can be directly used as release steps

+This action _cleans_ docs out directory first and then generates docs (but doesn't commit)

 ```scala
   lazy val cleanAndGenerateDocsAction = { st: State =>